When I was in high school, I would go to 3-4 shows a week, sometimes more. I just loved live music so much.

 Which brings me to my next point…

-4. Post with intent, and on a schedule.
+4. Post to social media with intent, and on a schedule.

 By posting with intent, I don’t mean that you have to go out and push whatever sales thing you have going on at that moment.
 Yes, that can be a part of the strategy, but it needs to be sprinkled in with other content.